Neurotoxin0/Download_Link_Reader/README_EN.md

     * Add support for files with Chinese character(UTF-8)
     * Detailed Log on which zip files and txt files were processed or ignored
     * Detailed CLI added
-    * Seperate Chinese / English version
+    * Separate Chinese / English version